hallonfras/bachelor-thesis/content/abstract_de.typ

-Note: Insert the German translation of the English abstract here.
+Swedish translation of abstract here